fakhriexpansion/pyspark-sql-ffkhr/README.md

 gcloud config set project <project-name>

 ```
-Go to `IAM and admin -> Service Accounts` in GCP to generate json file that will be used as service account to authenticate our action to write in google cloud storage
+Go to `IAM and admin -> Service Accounts` in GCP to generate json file that will be used as service account to authenticate our action to write in google cloud storage.
+However my json is hidden here.

 The screenshot after success upload to GCS can be seen on `additional_info/gcs_screenshot.png` above